Bitcoin-ABC/bitcoin-abc/apps/the-overmind/README.md

-[x] App should have env vars for an admin channel (for admin alerts) [x] Add a database table to store msgs that receive reactions (msg content utf8 + a unique ID) [x] Add database-only support for likes and dislikes [] Add token tx support for likes and dislikes.
+[x] App should have env vars for an admin channel (for admin alerts) [x] Add a database table to store msgs that receive reactions (msg content utf8 + a unique ID) [x] Add database-only support for likes and dislikes [x] Add token tx support for likes and dislikes.
 This must have spam protection, i.e. a "downvote" must cost the downvoting user something as well.
 Downvote decrements should go to a bot treasury.
+[x] EMPP spec for registration, likes, dislikes to support onchain analytics [] Only allow registration for users in the monitored chat [] Herald summary should parse overmind actions
+[] Add support for a /start info command
-[] 24-hr cron job to ensure all registered users have at least 1000 XEC [] CI deployments
+[] Add utility methods for user interaction (check balance, withdraw, show address) [] 24-hr cron job to ensure all registered users have at least 1000 XEC [] cron job to top-up or reward active users who are liking and disliking a lot; if they have low HP and not from being disliked, top-up; or this could be a bot interaction
+[] CI deployments
 [] Launch
 [] Add admin features to airdrop from the bot treasury or super react